McMullen's Brewery: History

 McMullen's brews cask ale and pasteurised bottled beers.
 The company owns over 130 freehold pubs, mainly in the Home Counties, with a number in London, including The Spice of Life in Cambridge Circus, The White Swan in Pimlico and The Nag's Head in Covent Garden.
 McMullen's is acquisitive and has recently purchased pubs and bars in Cambridge, Chelmsford, Sevenoaks, Fleet, Marlow, Milton Keynes and Bishop's Stortford.

 Due to the forced pub closures during the COVID-19 pandemic of 2020–21, Mac's began selling takeaway casks of beer directly from their brewery yard.
 The company has no debt.

 Beers

 McMullen's produces three regular cask ales and several occasional ales.
 The regular range consists of:

 Cask Ales

 Cask ales are real ales that have been cask conditioned and will continue to ferment in the cask in a process known as secondary fermentation.

 McMullen AK

 McMullen AK is a mild beer with an ABV of 3.7%, brewed in Hertford since 1833.
 AK was once a popular designation for beers which were light in gravity and colour and lightly hopped.
-Brewed with a mix of malts with Kentish Witbread Goldings the only hops used.
+Brewed with a mix of malts with Kentish Whitbread Goldings the only hops used.

 McMullen IPA

 McMullen IPA is a traditional English IPA with an ABV of 4.8%.
-The Hops used are undisclosed, but are added as whole leaf hops, as opposed to the compressed hops pellets more commonly used in non-traditional brewing.
+The hops used are undisclosed, but are added as whole leaf hops, as opposed to the compressed hops pellets more commonly used in non-traditional brewing.